run-llama/LlamaIndexTS/apps/docs/docs/modules/data_loaders/json.md

 Basic:

+- `streamingThreshold?`: The threshold for using streaming mode in MB of the JSON Data.
+CEstimates characters by calculating bytes: `(streamingThreshold * 1024 * 1024) / 2` and comparing against `.length` of the JSON string.
+Set `undefined` to disable streaming or `0` to always use streaming.
+Default is `50` MB.

 - `ensureAscii?`: Wether to ensure only ASCII characters be present in the output by converting non-ASCII characters to their unicode escape sequence.
 Default is `false`.

 - `isJsonLines?`: Wether the JSON is in JSON Lines format.
 If true, will split into lines, remove empty one and parse each line as JSON.
+Note: Uses a custom streaming parser, most likely less robust than json-ext.
 Default is `false`

 - `cleanJson?`: Whether to clean the JSON by filtering out structural characters (`{}, [], and ,`).
 If set to false, it will just parse the JSON, not removing structural characters.
 Default is `true`.

+- `logger?`: A placeholder for a custom logger function.

 Depth-First-Traversal: